Sperm Banking, Fertility, Sex & Testosterone

 Many TC survivors suffer from low testosterone.
 It is best to have your testosterone levels tested before your orchiectomy and again a few weeks after.
 If your testosterone levels drop, testosterone replacement therapy may be needed to give you a normal sex drive and so you can get an erection.
 Click the link below for a short questionnaire on low testosterone.

 Testosterone replacement can be taken the following ways: by mouth, bi-weekly injection or by rubbing gel (ANDROGEL) on the skin.
 There is also a testosterone replacement patch that delivers a steady amount of testosterone all the time, keeping your moods stable and your sex drive normal.
+For more information on testosterone, check out this interview from our podcast, It Takes Balls.

 To see the ADAM questionnaire about symptoms of low testosterone, click here.